 At a waterfront the lookout position should be established where the lookout can always see every part of the swimming area without turning his/her head.
-Usually this will be halfway between the side limit markers and 25 feet or farther back from the water's edge.
 A tower is not essential if a lookout at ground level has an unobstructed view of the areas.